Constant mean curvature, flux conservation, and symmetry: Conservation

-In the situation just described by Observation \ref{obs:C}, and in the presence of a log-density function $\,\mu\,$, we may consider the $n$- and $(n-1)$-dimensional $\mu$-weighted volumes $\,\mv{U}\,$ and $\,\mv{S}\,$ of the chains $\,U\,$ and $\,S\,$ respectively (Definition \ref{def:mass}).
-We want to deform these chains along the flow of an arbitrary smooth vectorfield $\,Y\,$, fix a scalar $H$, and consider the initial derivative of $\,\mv{S}-H\,\mv{U}\,$ with respect to this flow, written
+In the situation just described, and in the presence of a density function $\,e^{\mu}$, we now consider the $n$- and $(n-1)$-dimensional $\mu$-weighted volumes $\,\mv{U}\,$ and $\,\mv{S}\,$ of the chains $\,U\,$ and $\,S\,$ respectively (Definition \ref{def:mass}) as we deform along the flow of a smooth vectorfield $Y$.
+Fix a scalar $H$, and consider the initial derivative of $\,\mv{S}-H\,\mv{U}\,$ with respect to this flow, written

-We call this the \textbf{($\mu$-weighted) volume-constrained first-varia\-tion} of $S$, and obtain our conservation law by assuming constant mean curvature $\,h\equiv H\,$ for $\,\Sigma\supset S\,$, and then evaluating (\ref{eqn:vcfvf}) on the Killing vectorfields of $\,N\,$.
-To manage the calculation, we first analyze $\,\delta_{Y}\mv{S}\,$ and $\,\delta_{Y}\mv{U}\,$ separately.
+Calling this the \textbf{($\mu$-weighted) volume-constrained first-varia\-tion} of $S$, we obtain our conservation law for hypersurfaces with constant \textit{$\mu$-mean curvature} $\,h_{\mu}\equiv H\,$ as defined in (\ref{eqn:hmu}) below, by evaluating (\ref{eqn:vcfvf}) on Killing vectorfields of $\,N$.
+To simplify the task, we analyze $\,\delta_{Y}\mv{U}\,$ and $\,\delta_{Y}\mv{S}\,$ separately before combining results.